abinayadinesh1/crystals/content/computational color/projects/projects.md

 	have u guys done anything with hummingbirds? seem like super hard subjects. no reason to believe their activity would be the same as a human pentachromat.

+design a camera
+design a 3d projector
+basic beam splitting experiments
+BUILD A CAMERA THAT CAN MEASURE GAS FLUX.